cerebro-data/external-docs/ClusterAdmin.md

 ```

 ## Upgrading an existing cluster to a new version of CDAS
 An existing cluster can be upgraded with new version of CDAS components.
-This can be done
-from the CLI using the upgrade command:
+The CLI command can be used to upgrade one or more components.
+After upgrade
+the cluster is restarted with the newer components and features.
+Both version and components options cannot be specified at the same time.

+To upgrade all components in an existing cluster to a new version, specify version only.
+To upgrade specific components to a different version, specify components only.
 ```
 cerebro_cli clusters upgrade --components=<comp:version list> <CLUSTER_ID>

-# For example to upgrade cluster 2 cdas to version 0.4.0, and catalog-ui to 0.4.2,
+# For example to upgrade cluster 2 components cdas to version 0.4.0 and catalog-ui to 0.4.5,
-cerebro_cli clusters upgrade --components=cdas:0.4.0,catalog-ui:0.4.2 --releaseVersion=0.4.0 2
+cerebro_cli clusters upgrade --components=cdas:0.4.0,catalog-ui:0.4.5 2

+# To upgrade all CDAS components in cluster 3 to version 0.4.0.
+cerebro_cli clusters upgrade --version=0.4.5 3
 ```

-The command can be used to upgrade one or more components.
-This upgrades the components and
-the is restarted with the newer components and features.

 Available in: 0.4.0+.